-Evidence: Students are required to complete a .05 credit economics course as part of their graduation requirement where 1/3 of the content is based on financial literacy.
-Students take a standardized, county-wide exam for the course.
+Evidence: Students are required to complete a .05 credit economics course as part of their graduation requirement where 2/3 of the content is based on financial literacy.
+Students will complete a personal budgeting project as a performance final exam.

-Calvert County: Contact Scott McComb (Elementary) at 443-550-8017 / mccombs@calvertnet.k12.md.us or Carrie Akins at 443-550-9940/akinsc@calvertnet.k12.md.us
+Calvert County: Contact Scott McComb (Elementary) at 443-550-8017 / mccombs@calvertnet.k12.md.us or Carrie Akins at 443-550-9940 / akinsc@calvertnet.k12.md.us

-Financial Literacy is integrated into our social studies curriculum in the elementary grades.
+- Financial Literacy is integrated into our social studies curriculum in the elementary grades.

 Economic principles such as scarcity, wants versus needs, opportunity costs, supply and demand, and goods and services are covered in depth.
 Students also learn the value of savings as well as the importance of prioritizing and making choices; often wants and needs are limitless while supplies and resources have very definite limits.
 CCPS partners with EverFi to provide Financial Literacy instruction to 5th grade students.
 Vault is an interactive learning course (six modules) specifically designed to introduce financial education skills early in a child's cognitive development.
 The course uses the latest in new-media technologies to bring complex financial concepts to life for today's digital generation.
 Evidence-based learning theories are incorporated to increase students' knowledge and build the foundation for making good financial decisions at a young age.
 Topics Covered:

 - Responsible Money Choices

 - Income and Careers

 - Planning & Money Management

 - Credit & Borrowing

 - Insurance & Safety Management

 - Savings & Investing